24th Lancers: History

 The regiment was raised in December 1940 from a cadre of personnel taken from the 9th Queen's Royal Lancers and the 17th/21st Lancers; despite its numerical designation, the regiment shared no lineage with the earlier 24th Light Dragoons.
 It was initially assigned to the 29th Armoured Brigade, which formed part of the 11th Armoured Division, but it was reassigned to the 8th Armoured Brigade on 8 February 1944.

 Sherman VC Firefly of 24th Lancers near Saint-Léger, 11 June 1944.

 With the 8th Armoured Brigade, the regiment landed on Gold Beach, in the second wave of the Operation Overlord landings, supporting the 50th (Northumbrian) Infantry Division.
 Around half of the regiment landed on 6 June 1944 (D-Day) and the rest on 7 June 1944 (D+1).
 Equipped with Sherman tanks, shortly after landing the regiment was involved in the fighting around Putot-en-Bessin and Villers Bocage.
-After intensive action in the Tilly-sur-Seulles, Fontenay-le-Pesnel, Tessel Wood and Rauray areas, the regiment was disbanded towards the end of July 1944 due to heavy casualties and limited reinforcements, and its personnel were transferred to other regiments.
-Most of these men went to the 23rd Hussars or other units of the 8th Armoured Brigade, or the 29th Armoured Brigade in the 11th Armoured Division.
+After intensive action in the Tilly-sur-Seulles, Fontenay-le-Pesnel, Tessel Wood and Rauray areas, due to a severe shortage of armoured reinforcement personnel across the British Army, the 24th Lancers was disbanded, and its surviving personnel were dispersed as drafts to reinforce other units.
+Most of these men went to Reinforcement Holding Units and Forward Delivery Squadrons, frontline armoured regiments such as the Sherwood Rangers Yeomanry or other units of the 8th Armoured Brigade, or the 23rd Hussars in the 29th Armoured Brigade in the 11th Armoured Division.
 Since D-Day, the regiment had lost 41 officers and men killed in action, along with 98 wounded or missing.
+At the time of its disbandment, the 24th Lancers remained combat-effective, having continued to receive fresh drafts of men and tanks.
+The decision to dissolve the regiment was driven by a broader shortage of replacements in the British Army, rather than the unit's operational losses.
+The 24th Lancers were a "Hostilities Only" regiment so their disbandment at this point was the logical choice.